qingyu456/learngit/readme.txt

-git is a distributed control system. git is a free software.
+git is a distributed control system.hahaha git is a free software.